GovindSuresh/govindsuresh.github.io/_posts/2020-10-07-spark-basics-connecting-to-db.md

-user = '<your MySQL username>' pw = '<your MySQL pw>' use_ssl = 'false' # Needed due to MySql default security mysql_url = 'jdbc:mysql://localhost:3306/sakila?serverTimezone=EST' #This is the JBDC URI
+user = '<your MySQL username>' pw = '<your MySQL pw>' use_ssl = 'false' # Needed due to MySql default security mysql_url = 'jdbc:mysql://localhost:3306/sakila?serverTimezone=EST' #This is the JDBC URI

 dbschema = 'sakila'